Cohomological Hall algebras, their categorification, and their representations via torsion pairs: Introduction

+The algebraic structure of the subalgebra of zero-dimensional sheaves on $S$ has nowadays been thoroughly understood \cite{MMSV}, building on the ideas that lead to a proof of the $P=W$ conjecture \cite{HMMS}. \end{exampleintroduction}

+The above examples highlight an important \textit{asymmetry} between the quiver and the surface case.
+Indeed, in the first case, the picture is richer thanks to the presence of \textit{Yangians}, Hopf algebras of operators that contain COHAs as positive nilpotent halves.
+The Maulik-Okounkov Yangian is a ``deformation'' of the enveloping algebra $\mathsf U(\mathfrak g^{\mathsf{MO}}_\calQ[u])$ of the algebra of currents of Maulik-Okounkov Lie algebra $\mathfrak g^{\mathsf{MO}}_\calQ$ (or, to be more precise, of the BPS Lie algebra $\mathfrak g^{\mathsf{MO},T}_\calQ$, see \cite[Corollary 1.2]{BD_Yangian}).
+There are therefore two aspects that emerge from this picture, that clarify what is the ``quantum nature'' of the preprojective COHA: \begin{enumerate}\itemsep=0.2cm \item the existence of a canonical filtration on the preprojective COHA, whose associated graded is isomorphic (as a module) to the universal enveloping algebra of the positive nilpotent part of a Lie algebra (this is what we refer to as a \textit{deformation});

+\item the existence of a \textit{larger} algebra of operators, coming with a triangular decomposition, with respect to which the COHA is a positive half. \end{enumerate} Both these properties are completely unclear on the geometric side, and it could be argued that one of the central challenges in the theory of surface COHAs is to construct a quantum group associated to the surface itself.
+This is already challenging for cotangent bundles of smooth projective curves -- see e.g.\ \cite[\S8]{Schiffmann_Kac_polynomial}.

+For the subalgebra of zero-dimensional coherent sheaves, the explicit description in terms of generators and relations obtained in \cite{MMSV} allowed to construct an isomorphism with the Yangian of the \textit{BPS Lie algebra of $S$} (in the sense of \cite{DHSM_BPS-II}), when $S$ has trivial canonical bundle.
+A first step toward a more complete understanding of the COHA of one-dimensional coherent sheaves on $S$ was taken in \cite{DPSSV_COHA}, co-authored by the authors of the present paper together with Schiffmann and Vasserot.
+In \textit{loc.\ cit.}, we considered the minimal resolution $\pi\colon S \to \C^2/G$ of a Kleinian singularity and introduced a \textit{nilpotent} COHA of coherent sheaves on $S$ \textit{set-theoretically supported} on the exceptional divisor $\pi^{-1}(0)$.
+Via the derived McKay correspondence (as used in \cite{DPS_McKay}), we related this nilpotent COHA of $S$ to the \textit{nilpotent} preprojective COHA of the McKay quiver $\calQ$ of $G$, thereby obtaining a description of the former in terms of the Yangian of $\calQ$.

-Another current limitation of the theory of cohomological Hall algebras is that they are supposed to geometrically realize only positive nilpotent parts of the full Yangians.
-An open problem of the theory is how to realize the full Yangian starting from the cohomological Hall algebra.
-When one deals with classical Hall algebras of hereditary categories instead of two-dimensional cohomological Hall algebras, this problem has been solved algebraically by defining a bialgebra structure on the Hall algebra and taking the (reduced) Drinfeld double (see e.g. \cite{Schiffmann_Lectures} and references therein).
-In the cohomological setting, it is not clear at the moment how to define a coproduct which would make the algebra a bialgebra.
+Another key limitation in the current theory of cohomological Hall algebras is that they are generally expected to geometrically realize only positive nilpotent parts of full Yangians.
+A central open problem is how to realize the full Yangian structure starting from a COHA.
+In the classical Hall algebra setting for hereditary categories, this issue has been resolved algebraically by introducing a bialgebra structure and taking its (reduced) Drinfeld double (see, e.g., \cite{Schiffmann_Lectures} and references therein).
+In the cohomological setting--especially beyond the quiver case--it remains unclear how to define a coproduct that would endow a COHA with a bialgebra structure.
+A similar issue arises in the context of categorical Hall algebras, where notions of ``categorical'' coproduct and Drinfeld double are still lacking.

-The present paper presents a direction to solve both current limitations of the theory of cohomological Hall algebras.